birchill/10ten-ja-reader/CONTRIBUTING.md

 the generated changelog, synced manifest/Xcode marketing versions, and a preview comment showing both the GitHub release notes and the store-submission notes.

+Until release, the new version's changelog heading stays in its plain `## <version>` form (this is what lets the Changesets action show just the new section in the release PR body).
 Merge the release PR when you are ready to release.
+The
+[Release workflow](https://github.com/birchill/10ten-ja-reader/actions/workflows/release.yml)
-The [Release workflow](https://github.com/birchill/10ten-ja-reader/actions/workflows/release.yml) then updates the dictionary snapshot, builds the release assets from that updated commit, tags it, and creates a draft GitHub release that you need to publish before anything gets uploaded.
+then updates the dictionary snapshot, stamps the release date (and, for a browser-restricted release, a `(… only)` annotation) onto the changelog heading (`## [<version>] - <date>`), builds the release assets from that updated commit, tags it, and creates a draft GitHub release that you need to publish before anything gets uploaded.

 If you need to test the versioning process locally, use a temporary branch and
 run: